metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1beta1_manifest.md

 Optional:

-- `ingestion_burst_size` (Number) IngestionBurstSize defines the local rate-limited sample size perdistributor replica.
-It should be set to the set at least to themaximum logs size expected in a single push request.
+- `ingestion_burst_size` (Number) IngestionBurstSize defines the local rate-limited sample size per distributor replica.
+It should be set to the set at least to the maximum logs size expected in a single push request.
 - `ingestion_rate` (Number) IngestionRate defines the sample size per second.
 Units MB.
-- `max_global_streams_per_tenant` (Number) MaxGlobalStreamsPerTenant defines the maximum number of active streamsper tenant, across the cluster.
+- `max_global_streams_per_tenant` (Number) MaxGlobalStreamsPerTenant defines the maximum number of active streams per tenant, across the cluster.
-- `max_label_name_length` (Number) MaxLabelNameLength defines the maximum number of characters allowedfor label keys in log streams.
+- `max_label_name_length` (Number) MaxLabelNameLength defines the maximum number of characters allowed for label keys in log streams.
-- `max_label_names_per_series` (Number) MaxLabelNamesPerSeries defines the maximum number of label names per seriesin each log stream.
+- `max_label_names_per_series` (Number) MaxLabelNamesPerSeries defines the maximum number of label names per series in each log stream.
-- `max_label_value_length` (Number) MaxLabelValueLength defines the maximum number of characters allowedfor label values in log streams.
+- `max_label_value_length` (Number) MaxLabelValueLength defines the maximum number of characters allowed for label values in log streams.
 - `max_line_size` (Number) MaxLineSize defines the maximum line size on ingestion path.
 Units in Bytes.